Skip to main content

 Analyst Summary

-Both Merantix and Improbable compete directly in the ML Platform space, making this a head-to-head matchup within the same market segment.
+Merantix and Improbable are direct competitors in ML Platform.
 Merantix operates as an AI venture studio and holding company, building and investing in applied AI businesses across healthcare, mobility, and enterprise verticals from its Berlin base.
 Improbable develops large-scale simulation technology and virtual world infrastructure, originally focused on cloud-distributed game server simulation and subsequently pivoting to AI-powered synthetic environment generation and metaverse platform development.

-Neither company has publicly disclosed a valuation at this time.
-On the funding side, Improbable has raised $700M in total — $670M more than Merantix's $30M.
+Neither company has publicly disclosed a valuation.
+On the funding front, Improbable has secured $700M, outpacing Merantix's $30M by $670M.

 Merantix operates out of 🇩🇪 Germany while Improbable is based in 🇬🇧 United Kingdom, giving each a distinct home-market advantage.
-On Awaira's 0–100 composite score, Improbable leads with a score of 68, reflecting stronger overall fundamentals across valuation, funding, and growth signals.
+On Awaira's 0-100 scale, Improbable leads decisively at 68 compared to Merantix's 50.
+Under Adrian Locher and Herman Narula respectively, both companies continue to chart aggressive growth paths.

 Metrics Comparison